Nyflyguyx200/The-Deli/README.md

 # The Deli

 ## Description
-The Deli Ordering System is a Java application designed to streamline the ordering process at a deli.
+The Deli is a Java application designed to streamline the ordering process at a deli.
 It allows customers to create new orders, customize sandwiches with various toppings, add drinks, chips, and proceed to checkout.

 ## Usage
 1. Run the mainApp.java file to start the application.